kimmobrunfeldt/url-to-image/README.md

 Options:
-  --width              Width of the viewport            [string] [default: 1280] --height             Height of the viewport            [string] [default: 800] --request-timeout    How long in ms do we wait for additional requests after
+  --width              Width of the viewport            [string] [default: 1280] --height             Height of the viewport            [string] [default: 800] --file-type          The file type of the rendered image.
+By default,
+		               PhantomJS sets the output format automatically based on the file extension.
+Supported: PNG, GIF, JPEG, PDF [string] [default: false] --file-quality       The file quality of the rendered image, represented as a percentage.
+This reduces the image size.
+					   By default, 100 percent is used.
+					                                     [string] [default: 100]
+  --crop-width         Sets the width of the final image (cropped from the User
+                       agent defined size).
+					                                   [string] [default: false]
+  --crop-height        Sets the height of the final image (cropped from the User
+                       agent defined size).
+					                                   [string] [default: false]
+  --cropoffset-left    Sets the offset of where to begin the image cropping from
+                       the left margin of the page.
+					                                   [string] [default: false]
+  --cropoffset-top     Sets the offset of where to begin the image cropping from
+                       the top margin of the page.
+					                                   [string] [default: false]
+  --request-timeout    How long in ms do we wait for additional requests after
                        all initial requests have gotten their response [string] [default: 300]